nikolaydubina/go-instrument/README.md

 > Automatically add Trace Spans to Go functions

 TODO:
-- generate new class wrapper in `/<pkg>/trace` of original one that adds spans + need to ask original code to wrap classes
+- generate new class wrapper in `/<pkg>/trace` of original one that adds spans
+- generate functions with same name in `/<pkg>/trace` of original one that adds spans
+- ask to switch pkg in original code

 ## Performance Impact